Brian Stepanek

-Brian Patrick Stepanek (born February 6, 1971) is an American actor known for his role as Arwin Hochhauser on the Disney Channel original series The Suite Life of Zack & Cody and Brian on Brian O'Brian.
+Brian Patrick Stepanek (born February 6, 1971) is an American actor and comedian known for his role as Arwin Hochhauser on the Disney Channel original series The Suite Life of Zack & Cody and Brian on Brian O'Brian.
 He was also a Sector Seven Agent in the 2007 Michael Bay film Transformers, played Sheldon’s high school science teacher, Mr. Givens, in the show Young Sheldon, and also had a supporting role in The Island.
 Stepanek is also known as the voice of Roger in Father of the Pride and played Tom Harper on the Nickelodeon series Nicky, Ricky, Dicky & Dawn from 2014 to 2018.
-Since 2016, he has voiced Lynn Loud Sr. on the Nickelodeon animated series The Loud House, and has reprised his role in the 2022 live-action spinoff series The Really Loud House.
+Since 2016, he has played Lynn Loud Sr. in the Nickelodeon franchise The Loud House.

 Early life

 Stepanek was born Brian Patrick Stepanek on February 6, 1971 in Cleveland, Ohio to Connie (née Gleason) and William J. Stepanek (1930–2022).
 He has four brothers and one sister.